etsisk/cantal/README.md

 ## Overview

 Cantal is a lightweight but powerful grid library for React.
-Its primary responsibilities are rendering the layout of the grid and exposing grid events.
+Its primary responsibilities are rendering an accessible layout of the grid and exposing grid events.
 It comes with sane defaults and it's highly customizable.

 ## Quick start